Varnish Absorption Systems

 Varnish is comprised of a wide range of oil additives and high molecular weight thermo-oxidative fluid breakdown compounds that have limited solvency in the base fluid.
 These compounds are polar in nature and begin to migrate from the base fluid to the wetted surfaces over time, depending on the system and fluid conditions and their polar affinities.
 The chemical compositions of these insoluble materials may vary depending on the turbine operating conditions or the fluid base stock and additive type.

-Two common methods of varnish removal are electrostatic separation and absorption.
+Two common methods of varnish removal are electrostatic separation and adsorption.

 Under electrostatic separation processes, electrostatic separators run on a low-flow, offline, or kidney loop installation.
 They also operate on the premise that charged particles precipitate towards a collection media or plates of the opposite charge.